National

 Our conference traditionally attracts some of the most influential oral history practitioners and academics, not just in Australia, but the world.

-This year we are delighted to welcome as one of our keynote speakers the legendary Alessandro Portelli whose address is titled ‘Bread and Labor: The Lost and Found Humanity of Giuseppe Di Porto, Auschswitz Survivor.
-A twice-told tale’.
+This year we are delighted to welcome as our keynote speaker the legendary Alessandro Portelli whose address is titled ‘Bread and Labor: The Lost and Found Humanity of Giuseppe Di Porto, Auschwitz Survivor.
+A twice-told tale’ on Friday 22 November.

 Over more than 50 years, Alessandro Portelli has been one of the most influential oral historians in the world.
 In Italy in 1972 he founded the Circolo Gianni Bosio, an activist collective dedicated to studying folklore, oral history, and people’s culture.
 He has served as Professor of American literature at the University of Rome ‘La Sapienza’, as historical advisor to the mayor of Rome in the early 2000s, and as a founder of Rome’s House of History and Memory.
 His award-winning publications have transformed our understandings of memory, narrative and oral history, and about the relationships and politics of oral history, including: The Death of Luigi Trastulli: Form and Meaning in Oral History (1991), The Order Has Been Carried Out: History, Memory and Meaning of a Nazi Massacre in Rome (2003) and They Say in Harlan County: An Oral History (2010).
 In 2015 he was awarded the prestigious international Dan David Prize for his outstanding contribution to the study of history.